 6. Minimum up front investment

-Here's what it boils down to: You are starting a business without all the costs that go with starting a business.
+Here's what it boils down to: You are starting a business without all the normal startup costs

 You don't need to buy inventory.
 You don't need to do a lot of advertising or marketing or product delivery.
 Instead, you're providing a service and the customers (Doordash, Grubhub, Uber Eats) are already out there for you.